 The Project team are managed by a Voluntary Board of Trustees made up of members of the local community.

-The current board members are Martin Mansell, Lesley Scott, Colin Taylor, Russell Gibb & Barrie Shepherd.
+The current board members are Martin Mansell, Lesley Scott, Barrie Shepherd, Daniel McCusker and Kevin Cameron.
 We are currently looking for new board members who want to make a difference, to find out more click here

 Local Energy Action Plan (LEAP) SCIO – Charity Number SC044019

 On 21st May 2013 LEAP became a Scottish Charitable Incorporated Organisation (SCIO), established for Charitable purposes.
 In particular LEAP’s objects are to:

 – Advance environmental protection and improvement by promoting, empowering and enabling sustainable communities through energy conservation and efficiency, encouragement of the usage of natural resources and reduction of carbon use, pollution and waste;

 – Advance education by raising awareness and encouraging communities to consider their impact on the environment;